 If the concept of front to back is too difficult for your child to grasp, teach her to pat herself dry.
-If she’s not thrilled about the concept of wiping – because, hey, who is? – consider buying specially-colored toilet paper to urge her on.
+If she’s not thrilled about wiping – because, hey, who is? – consider buying specially-colored toilet paper to urge her on.
 You might also find paper with her favorite characters – T.P. with Tweety Bird.

-Don’t be surprised if your daughter takes to the toilet to pee, but prefers to do her pooping outside the lavatory: she does number two at the zoo, inside a canoe, or while shopping for shoes.
-When this is the case, refrain from switching back to diapers.
-Yes, it’s a choice that’s crappy (literally), but going back to diapers might cause potty training regression.
-Try instead to talk to your daughter about being a big girl.
-She’ll be a trooper for the pooper eventually.
+Don’t be surprised if your daughter takes to the toilet to pee but prefers to do her pooping outside the lavatory: she does number two at the zoo, inside a canoe, or while shopping for shoes.
+There are many reasons she may do this – she might be afraid of falling into the toilet and not want to sit on it for long stretches; she may even be constipated.